-We draw attention to Note 2 in the consolidated financial statements, which indicates that the Company's ability to continue as a going concern is dependent on the several matters disclosed in Note 2, including the status of the Company's oil and gas concessions and resolution of ongoing obligations, defaults and contingent liabilities of the Company and its subsidiaries.
+We draw attention to Note 2 in the financial statements, which indicates that the Entity's ability to continue as a going concern is dependent on the outcome or resolutions of ongoing obligations, defaults and contingent liabilities of the Entity.

-As stated in Note 2 in the consolidated financial statements, these events or conditions, along with other matters set forth in Note 2, indicate that material uncertainties exist that may cast significant doubt on the Company's ability to continue as a going concern.
+As stated in Note 2 in the financial statements, these events or conditions, along with other matters as set forth in Note 2 in the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Entity's ability to continue as a going concern.

-Our opinion is not modified in respect to this matter.
+Our opinion is not modified in respect of this matter.